 Hearing loss is a sudden or gradual decrease in how well you can hear.
 It is one of the most common conditions affecting senior adults.
 Approximately one in three people between ages 65-74 have hearing loss, and nearly half of those above 75 have difficulty hearing.
 Having trouble hearing can make it hard to understand a doctor's advice, respond to warnings, or to hear doorbells and alarms.
 It can also make it hard to enjoy conversing with friends and family.
 Since the inner ear houses not only the hearing but also the balance organs, untreated hearing loss is also linked to an increased risk of falls.
 All of this could lead to frustration, embarrassment, or even a hazard to your overall health.

 Hearing loss could occur for a myriad of reasons, ranging from noise exposure or diabetes to simply natural aging.
 The skilled Audiologists at LACHB are fully-equipped to assess your hearing, with a full scope of audiometric tests utilizing state-of-the-art medical equipment.
 Should we confirm the presence of hearing loss, a wide range of treatments are available.
 Thanks to our proximity to the LA Center for Ear, Nose, Throat & Allergy, we can also offer an Otolaryngologist’s (medical doctor) consultation to review diagnoses and treatment plans.
-Patient care is our number one priority, and our Doctors are fully invested in your long-term hearing health.
+Los Angeles hearing aids patient care is our number one priority, and our Doctors are fully invested in your long-term hearing health.

 While presbycusis (age-related hearing loss) tends to affect seniors, hearing loss can occur at literally any age.
 Many young professionals have not been tested since childhood, and even then, only by a school nurse!
 Seeing a Doctor of Audiology at LACHB can help give you an understanding of your hearing through a standard Audiogram, as well as strategies to preserve your hearing in loud environments.
 Should there be a considerable hearing loss, then our doctors can work with you to find a discrete, tech-forward solution to restore your hearing while preserving your style.
 Even if you have perfect hearing, obtaining a hearing test is critical to establish a baseline that you can compare to in future years.

-A standard hearing test provides a measurement of the sensitivity of a person’s hearing across the full range of speech, or 250-8000 Hz.
+A standard hearing test is a test that provides a measurement of the sensitivity of a person’s hearing across the full range of speech, or 250-8000 Hz.
 This test is conducted by an Audiologist - or under his or her close supervision - after an otoscopic evaluation.
 The test is administered through supra-aural headphones or insert earphones, and usually takes about 15 minutes.
 The goal of the standard hearing test is to measure the quietest sound that can be heard several points across the speech range.
 The result is an Audiogram, which shows symbols mapped across a range of frequencies.
 For a more detailed test battery that includes bone-conduction testing as well as speech testing, you may consider a Comprehensive Hearing Test.

-A comprehensive hearing test gives an Audiologist or ENT doctor a thorough assessment of your hearing health.
+A comprehensive hearing test is a test that gives an Audiologist or ENT doctor a thorough assessment of your hearing health.
 This test includes a classic measurement or Standard Hearing Test of your hearing sensitivity across the full range of speech, or 250-8000 Hz via air-conduction.
 In addition, the comprehensive evaluation includes a bone-conduction hearing test as well as various speech tests.
 Testing via vibration, or bone-conduction helps the Doctor determine whether there could be a middle-ear anomaly, and speech testing provides information regarding functional hearing acuity.
 Typically, an ENT or Primary Care Physician would order a comprehensive evaluation in order to obtain as much information about your hearing health as possible.

 A Tympanogram is a graphic representation of how the eardrum moves in response to the air pressure in the ear canal.
 When the eardrum is activated by a sound wave, part of the sound is absorbed and sent through the middle ear, while the other part of the sound wave is reflected.
 The purpose of tympanometry is to assess the state of the middle ear.
 Abnormalities such as excess cerumen (earwax), otitis media (middle ear infection), or a punctured eardrum could potentially reveal themselves in a tympanogram.
 A tympanogram is often utilized alongside audiometry (hearing test) to determine the hearing health of the patient.